 Measures 6 (pediatric), 7 (adolescent), and 8 (adult) measure the accuracy of the earliest date when it is returned by the IIS.
-Fifty-two IIS (see Measure 5 [above](#)) supported earliest date and were measured for their alignment with the CDSi expectations.
+Fifty-seven IIS (see Measure 5 [above](#)) supported earliest date and were measured for their alignment with the CDSi expectations.

-Of the 52 IIS assessed for earliest date, the following high-level observations provide additional context for reading and interpreting the earliest date accuracy graph:
+Of the 57 IIS assessed for earliest date, the following high-level observations provide additional context for reading and interpreting the earliest date accuracy graph:

-- Pediatric measure:

-- Vaccine family threshold: Five IIS were downgraded from "deviates" to "does not meet" because at least one vaccine family was below the vaccine family threshold.

-- Adolescent measure:
+- Pediatric measure: - Vaccine family threshold: Four IIS were downgraded from "deviates" to "does not meet" because at least one vaccine family was below the vaccine family threshold. - Adolescent measure: - Not measured: One IIS showed support for earliest date but did not return it consistently across all vaccine families.
+As such, IIS accuracy could not be measured. - Vaccine family threshold: One IIS was downgraded from "deviates" to "does not meet" because at least one vaccine family was below the vaccine family threshold. - Adult measure:

-- Not measured: One IIS showed support for earliest date but did not return it consistently across all vaccine families.
+- Not measured: Six IIS showed support for earliest date but did not return it consistently across all vaccine families.
 As such, IIS accuracy could not be measured.